Bureaus

 This division assists in the prevention and suppression of criminal activity.
 We provide timely and accurate analysis of criminal information to area law enforcement.

 The division analyzes information to identify crime patterns and forecast criminal trends.
 The analysis generates investigative leads.
 These leads assist with identification and apprehension of suspects.
-Analysis also helps us provide information on threats to our communities or officers.
+Analysis also helps us provide information on threats to our communities or to officer safety.

 Our division enhances collaboration and improves law enforcement partnerships.
-We provide oversight of functions and services and protect civil liberties and privacy interests.
+We provide oversight of functions and services and protect civil rights, civil liberties, and privacy interests.

 Criminal Intelligence Division Units